Advertisement

 Stick with your rehab program

 Participating in a pulmonary rehabilitation (rehab) program is one of the most important things people with COPD or asthma can do to help manage their condition.
 “I believe mind-body medicine, which is really what pulmonary rehab is all about, is very important for people with COPD to know about,” Parada says.
-“Nutrition, exercise, relaxation and how we can attain that—all of these principles are central to pulmonary rehab.”
-Unfortunately, she notes, too many people discontinue practicing what they learned once their formal program is complete.
+“Nutrition, exercise, relaxation, and how we can attain that—all of these principles are central to pulmonary rehab.”
+Unfortunately, she notes, too many people do not practice what they learned once their formal program is complete.
 “Continuous engagement with exercise and self-care is very important,” she adds.

-Middle-aged man wipes away sweat with a towel while working out in a gym.
+Middle-aged person wipes away sweat with a towel while working out in a gym.

 4 / 7